zobayer098/hackathon2025/README.md

     >
     >Check carefully for any errors during deployment and the startup phase of the Azure Container App.
 If the container fails to start correctly after deployment, the application changes you made will not take effect, and Azure Container Apps will continue serving requests from the previous stable revision.

-7. You can optionally use a local development server to test app changes locally.
+8. (Optional) You can use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.

-8. When you are done using your application, you can now delete the resources by running `azd down`.
-This may take up to 20 minutes.

-⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.
+## Resource Clean-up

+To prevent incurring unnecessary charges, it's important to clean up your Azure resources after completing your work with the application.

+- **When to Clean Up:**
+  - After you have finished testing or demonstrating the application.
+  - If the application is no longer needed or you have transitioned to a different project or environment.
+  - When you have completed development and are ready to decommission the application.

+- **Deleting Resources:**
+  To delete all associated resources and shut down the application, execute the following command:

+    ```bash
+    azd down
+    ```

+    Please note that this process may take up to 20 minutes to complete.

+⚠️ Alternatively, you can delete the resource group directly from the Azure Portal to clean up resources.

 ## Tracing and Monitoring